Putin’s endgame in Ukraine – and why it won’t finish there

 Such behaviour chimes with the uncharacteristically stark message from ex-spy chief Sir Alex Younger who, after a lifetime in the shadows of espionage, has a simple message: “If you don’t stand up to him, he comes back for more – how many more times do we need to be told this?”

 Putin’s latest play is a three-day ceasefire from 8 May to mark the Russian anniversary of victory over Nazi Germany.
+Repeated Ukrainian drone attacks in the days leading up to the grandstanding parade on May 9 mean it is unlikely the Russian president will attend.
 His last Easter ceasefire was ignored by his own troops.

 Ukraine’s President Volodymyr Zelensky has, again, called his bluff by asking for an unconditional cessation of hostilities while wider talks get underway.